pakhandi-zz/Buggy---Linux/Buggy---Linux/README.md

-<h1>Batch-Test for CodeForces : V.2.1</h1>
+<h1>Buggy : V.2.1</h1>

 A batch-testing sublime plug-in for CodeForces
 <br><br>
 This application is to assist a competitive-programmer in a CodeForces round.
 This application downloads all the sample test cases for a problem and runs a user&#39;s solution program on all these test cases so that no time is wasted on manual checking of the solution.

-For now the application is for C++ users only.<br>
+For now the application is for C++ users only.
 <br>
 <br>
 <b>The project is under constant development and the files in the repository might be unstable.
-It is therefore advised to download the latest release for usage. <a href="https://github.com/pakhandi/Buggy---Windows/archive/V.2.1.zip">This is the link</a> to the latest release</b>
+It is therefore advised to download the latest release for usage. <a href="https://github.com/pakhandi/Buggy---Linux/archive/V.2.1.zip">This is the link</a> to the latest release</b>
 <br>

 <h3>Index</h3>